lednikita0481/Hash-Table-research/README.md

 ### 3. strlen
-This hash fuction returns the lendth of the input word.
-Average English word has 5 letters, so hash table also contains several lists with a plenty of collisions and many empty list.
+This hash function returns the length of the input word.
+An average English word has 5 letters, so the hash table also contains several lists with plenty of collisions and many empty lists.
 > Dispersion = 79418
 ~~~C++
 long Hash_Strlen(const Word* word)